• Skip to primary navigation

 Example:

-These formulas help to set the output voltage, limit charging current and smooth the DC voltage.
+C1, a 2200µF capacitor, works well in the actual circuit, as these formulas help set the output voltage, limit the charging current, and smooth the DC voltage.

 How to Build:

-To build a 24V Battery Charger Circuit for Lead Acid Batteries with IC LM317 following steps for connections are mentioned below:
+To build a 24V Battery Charger Circuit for Lead Acid Batteries with IC LM317 follow the below steps for connections:

-• Place all parts as shown in circuit diagram.
+• First, place all parts as shown in circuit diagram.

-• Output pin of IC1 connect to one end of R3 and other end of R3 go to middle leg of VR1 and 2nd leg of VR1 to GND.
+• Next, connect input pin of LM317 IC1 to positive of C1 and negative of C1 to GND, ADJ pin of IC1 connect to collector of Q1 transistor and then output pin of IC1 connect to one end of R3 and other end of R3 go to middle leg of VR1 and 2nd leg of VR1 to GND.

-• C2 positive side go to IC1 output and negative side go to GND.
+• Then C2 positive side go to IC1 output and negative side go to GND.

-• D2 diode anode go to IC1 output and cathode go to one side of fuse F1 and other side of fuse go to positive of battery.
+• After that, D2 diode anode go to IC1 output and cathode go to one side of fuse F1 and other side of fuse go to positive of battery.

 Bridge Rectifier D1: